 The list goes on and on!

 Sole sisters is just one of the many reasons I could not possibly give up my running career after a serious knee injury in December of 2014.
-As I look back on the journey through writing "Going the Distance" I see clearly why I could not get traction on my healing journey until now AND how running is such a vital part of my life.
-How blessed am I to partner each week with Jeffrey Spratt, MT who has pioneered a most elegant and simple method of massage therapy that enables me to reclaim my advantage and reclaim my life from the effects of paralytic polio and trauma, loving and living the journey sharing it all with my beautiful sole sisters.
+As I look back on the journey through writing "Going the Distance" I see clearly how running is such a vital part of my life.
+How blessed am I loving and living this amazing journey sharing it all with my beautiful sole sisters.

 To your health and wellness!